 Get behind the wheel and embrace your need for speed with the best racing games.

 Need to get your blood flowing?
 In search of pulse-pounding thrills?
-As fun as it sounds, it's probably not a great idea to raucously joyride through your actual town.
-Unlike in video games, the post boxes and fences won't magically respawn and pups and pedestrians won't automatically dart out of your path.
+As fun as it sounds, it's probably not a great idea to raucously joyride through your actual town, instead it might be worth investing in these best racing games.

 Remember to upvote or downvote to have your say.

 - Bit bored of your usual console?
 Find out which one came out on top in our best games console review